amedeo03/Lenovo-Yoga-gen-7-linux-configuration/README.md

-# Yoga 7 gen 7 linux configuration for university
+# Yoga 7 gen 7 linux configuration and trouble shooting
 Assorted tips and tricks to get a decent Arch installation on your Lenovo Yoga 7 Gen 7 and do your homework with it

 Hello everyone, I bought this laptop to use it during my university studies: it has nice specs, long battery life and I can take notes with the stylus.
 As soon as I got it, I started thinkering with linux, installing Arch since it's usually my go-to distro.